cashapp/misk/docs/developer-guide.md

 Learn more about [Misk modules](./docs/modules.md)

 ## Wisp
-Comes with Misk, Wisp is a collection of kotlin modules providing various features and utilities, including config, logging, feature flags and more.
-The wisp modules contain no Dependency-Injection based code (i.e. no Guice, etc) and back many Misk module implementations.
+Wisp is a collection of kotlin modules providing various features and utilities, including config, logging, feature flags and more.
+The wisp modules contain no Dependency Injection code (i.e., no Guice), and back many Misk module implementations.

 Learn more about [Wisp](../wisp/README.md).